tap349/tap349.github.io/_posts/2017-06-04-elixir-testing.md

 $ iex test --trace
 ```

-test will time out after 60000ms by default unless `--trace` option is used:
+test will time out after 60000 ms by default unless `--trace` option is used:

 ```
 ** (ExUnit.TimeoutError) test timed out after 60000ms.
 You can change the timeout: